-Here’s a sneak peak at how I like to prepare my chocolate banana bread recipe: (or you can just jump to the full recipe.)
+Here's a sneak peek at how I like to prepare my chocolate banana bread recipe: (or you can just jump to the full recipe.)

 - I like to begin by whisking together all of my dry ingredients, and I set those aside.

 - Because I love a little peanut butter added into my chocolate banana bread, I whisk a small amount into the mashed bananas and the other “wet” ingredients (but you can simply omit the peanut butter if you prefer not to use it).

 - Then, I add my wet ingredients into my dry, fold everything together just until mixed, fold in some chocolate chips, then pour the batter into a prepared loaf pan.

 - I top the batter with a small amount of reserved chocolate chips, then bake!

 This chocolate banana bread is absolutely scrumptious, and the perfect treat to bake up when you're craving something with a chocolatey twist!

 Yield: Serve 8